 Privacy Notice changes

-We process (collect, use, store, share) personal information where necessary to provide our services and for our operational and business purposes as described in this and future Privacy Notices.
+We process personal information where necessary to provide our services and for our operational and business purposes as described in this and future Privacy Notices.
 For a copy of our full privacy notice click here.

 How to contact us?

-If you would like to make a request to obtain personal information we hold about you or access any of your rights as explained in this privacy notice you can do so by filling in a quick and easy form on the Flagship website under Terms and Conditions.
+If you would like to make a request to obtain personal information we hold about you or access any of your rights as explained in this privacy notice contact us in the following ways:

 Write to us